Skip to main content

 Assistant Dean for Graduate Programs; Professor of Law

-Schmitt's research explores issues of state power within our federal system.
-He writes about the extraterritoriality principle, which prohibits states from regulation conduct beyond their borders, and constitutional limitations on a state's choice of law and personal jurisdiction.
-Schmitt also teaches classes on criminal and civil procedure and contracts.
-The following media outlets have interviewed or quoted him: Dayton Daily News.
+Areas of expertise: issues of state power within our federal system; the extraterritoriality principle, which prohibits states from regulation conduct beyond their borders; constitutional limitations on a state's choice of law and personal jurisdiction; criminal and civil procedure, and contracts.
+Click here to see the media outlets quoting or interviewing him.

 View Profile